ljiang09/headcount/ReadMe.md

 This project automates filling out part of the headcount sheets for the Champions program at Eliot Upper.

 The script can fill out all the sheets for 1 week.
+It generates two files: one for Pre-K and one for Grade school kids.
+Each file has a sheet for each day.

 ## How to use: